- Anti Bullying Policy

 - by ensuring all staff attend ‘Prevent’ training in respect of radicalisation and extremist behaviour and by assessing the risk of our pupils being drawn into terrorism

-- supporting attendance and taking action if a child is missing school regularly
+- supporting attendance and acting if a child is missing school regularly

 - appointing a senior member of staff from our leadership team as the Designated Safeguarding Lead (DSL) and ensuring this person has the time, funding, training, resources and support to perform the role effectively